janjasplan/devops24/examinations/05/README.md

 What does the output look like the second time you run this playbook?

+**Answer**

+First run
+colour = brown
+During the first run the file is being copied to the server and the "changed" parameter is set to "1".

+Second run
+colour = green
+When i run it again no the "changed" parameter is set to "0" since this has already been done in the previous run.

 # QUESTION B

 Even if we have copied the configuration to the right place, we still do not have a working https service